holidayextras/praetorian/README.md

 ```
 Notes:
 * Type only needs to be specified if it's ARRAY or OBJECT
+* Objects have "properties"
+* Arrays have "items"
 * Validation configuration should be used to ensure any type dependencies are met

 Usage